MRtrix3/mrtrix3/docs/getting_started/commands/mrregister.rst

 Non-linear registration options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+-  **-nl_warp warp1 warp2** the non-linear warp output defined as two deformation fields, where warp1 can be used to transform image1->image2 and warp2 to transform image2->image1.
+The deformation fields also encapsulate any linear transformation estimated prior to non-linear registration.

--  **-nl_warp image** the non-linear output defined as four displacement fields in midway space.
-The 4th image dimension defines x,y,z component, and the 5th dimension defines the field in this order (image1->midway, midway->image1, image2->midway, midway->image2).Where image1->midway defines the field that maps image1 onto the midway space using the reverse convention (i.e. displacements map midway voxel positions to image1 space).When linear registration is performed first, the estimated linear transform will be included in the comments of the image header, and therefore the entire linear and non-linear transform can be applied using this output warp file with mrtransform
+-  **-nl_warp_full image** output all warps used during registration.
+This saves four different warps that map each image to a midway space and their inverses in a single 5D image file.
+The 4th image dimension indexes the x,y,z component of the deformation vector and the 5th dimension indexes the field in this order: image1->midway, midway->image1, image2->midway, midway->image2.
+Where image1->midway defines the field that maps image1 onto the midway space using the reverse convention When linear registration is performed first, the estimated linear transform will be included in the comments of the image header, and therefore the entire linear and non-linear transform can be applied (in either direction) using this output warp file with mrtransform

 -  **-nl_init image** initialise the non-linear registration with the supplied warp image.
-The supplied warp must be in the same format as output using the -nl_warp option (i.e. have 4 displacement fields with the linear transform in the image header)
+The supplied warp must be in the same format as output using the -nl_warp_full option (i.e. have 4 deformation fields with the linear transforms in the image header)

 -  **-nl_scale factor** use a multi-resolution scheme by defining a scale factor for each level using comma separated values (Default: 0.25,0.5,1.0)